frankframework/frankframework/README.md

 - Start Eclipse with Java 7.
 You might want to
   [use -vm in eclipse.ini](http://wiki.eclipse.org/Eclipse.ini#Specifying_the_JVM).
 - Close Welcome.
+- Make sure that the default text file line delimiter is set to Unix and default encoding is set to UTF-8: Window, Preferences, General, Workspace, New text file line delimiter: Unix, Text file encoding: UTF-8.
 - Make sure Maven is able to access the internet.
 E.g. when behind a proxy:
   Window, Preferences, Maven, User Settings, settings.xml should exist and contain proxy configuration.